 E-mails from OMA

 Upon registering with our website, you may begin receiving communications from us.
 In addition, if you have signed up for any of our automated account services, we will send you transactional e-mails regarding the status of your account, including confirmations, notices of expiration and renewal and other related electronic correspondence.
-If you have signed up for any of our e-mail communications, you may stop receiving them if you follow the “unsubscribe” instructions located near the bottom of each newsletter.
+If you have signed up for any of our e-mail communications, you may stop receiving them if you follow the "unsubscribe" instructions located near the bottom of each newsletter.
 We may send you an e-mail inviting you to participate in subscriber or website user surveys.
 Such surveys greatly help us improve our services and the value of our web site.
-Any information you give us in those surveys will not be shared with any third parties except in aggregate form.

 What We Do with the Information We Gather about You